 Many EMDR certified therapists tend to think of EMDR early interventions (EEI) as reserved for large scale community disasters, natural or manmade.
-However, they are very effective for individuals, couples, families and groups in any setting.
-If overwhelming situations are intervened with quickly, they help facilitate processing of the event to an adaptive resolution more quickly, improve resiliency and reduce the high costs of untreated trauma that are seen with medical bills, decline in work performance, disconnections from loved ones, increase in substance abuse and other unhelpful coping responses.
+However, they are very effective for individuals, couples, families, and groups in any setting.
+If overwhelming situations are intervened with quickly, they help facilitate the processing of the event to an adaptive resolution more quickly, improve resiliency and reduce the high costs of untreated trauma that are seen with medical bills, decline in work performance, disconnections from loved ones, increase in substance abuse and other unhelpful coping responses.
 Plus, treatment can be shorter if given soon after the event, before the dysfunctional material has a chance to generalize.
 After a serious cut happens, people tend to seek treatment right away to avoid infection setting in.
 Waiting for infection means a far more aggressive treatment and more complicated symptoms.
 EEI application can be considered in the same light.
-Process the event before psychological, relational, spiritual and career related infection begins.
+Process the event before psychological, relational, spiritual, and career-related infection begins.
 Do not wait for infection.

-EEI therapists are treating First Responders (Law enforcement, EMTs, firemen, 911 dispatchers, hospital staff, media, clergy).
+EMDR early intervention therapists are treating First Responders (Law enforcement, EMTs, firemen, 911 dispatchers, hospital staff, media, clergy).
 And last responders; funeral home staff.
-Possibilities for health care staff who have unexpected outcomes, teachers, administrators, coaches, janitors of schools following an act of in school violence or suicide (to prevent suicide contagion), attorneys following a difficult client interaction or story shared, patients who have just received a difficult diagnosis or reoccurrence, foster care children who are removed from family or age out of the system, direct staff or family members caring for chronically ill, sudden loss of a family member, loss of a job, financial crisis.
+Possibilities for health care staff who have unexpected outcomes, teachers, administrators, coaches, janitors of schools following an act of in-school violence or suicide (to prevent suicide contagion), attorneys following a difficult client interaction or story shared, patients who have just received a difficult diagnosis or reoccurrence, foster care children who are removed from family or age out of the system, direct staff or family members caring for chronically ill, sudden loss of a family member, loss of a job, financial crisis.
 This list could go on and on.
 Do you see any of your clients in this list?
 Perhaps other possibilities?